Blockchain technology in banking will bring changes to client value networks. This article focuses on the following:

 Client reporting processes are likewise included here.
 They provide clients with helpful summaries about transactions or the investment performance of their assets.

-Client transaction processes — these mainly relate to payments and client trading.
+These mainly relate to payments and client trading.

 Portfolio management processes — here we have a full stack of processes starting from creating the Investment Policy Statement (IPS) and ending with the client portfolio review with the client.

-Every client has an IPS which is determined by their ability to take investment risk, their willingness to take investment risk, and the constraints issued by the client (for example, no investments in the tobacco sector).
+Every client has an IPS which is determined by their ability to take investment risk, their willingness to take investment risk and the constraints issued by the client (for example, no investments in the tobacco sector).
 All investments should always be made following the IPS.

 This process category is advice-intensive.
 And this advice is and will continue to be, the core competence of banking.

-Credit processes — this category refers to lending and the associated monitoring of risks.
+This category refers to lending and the associated monitoring of risks.
 This is the process category in which banks generate most of their revenue.